|Nutritional Guidelines (per serving)|

 |Total Fat 37g||47%|

 |Dietary Fiber 7g||26%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 For many families, antique broccoli is a fan-favorite side dish.
 This recipe transform it into a hearty entree with the addition of meatballs.

 The tender vegetables, cheesy sauce, flavorful meatballs, and crunchy breadcrumb topping all combine to make an incredibly good main dish.
-I added a bit more sauce because the meatballs take up extra room in the dish.

 One tip: do not use chopped broccoli in this recipe.
 You need the bigger broccoli florets so they hold their shape during all of the cooking and baking.

 All you need to serve with it is a green salad tossed with some avocados and grape tomatoes and drizzled with a balsamic vinaigrette.
 This recipe is really a meal in one: you have the vegetables, meat, and bread.
 Add a glass of white or red wine and a bakery pie for dessert for a wonderful and simple meal.

 - 1/4 teaspoon salt